busycalibrating/streamlit-llm-app/README.md

 ```

-2. Local port forwarding if necessary:
+2. Local port forwarding if necessary (this is for the Mila slurm managed cluster, going from login -> worker nodes):

 ```bash
 ssh -t -t mila -L 8899:localhost:8899 ssh USER@NODE -L 8899:localhost:8899